-- (i) Seek to develop a long-term relationship and an understanding of mutual objectives and concerns with the companies in which we invest. - (ii) Meet regularly with those companies to discuss corporate strategy and objectives, and to make an assessment of management performance. - (iii) Have in place processes in place to ensure access to accurate information regarding companies in which we invest, including the approach to corporate governance adopted by the company. - (iv) Intervene when a company fails to meet expectations in terms of traditional governance inputs (such as board structures) but also the outputs of governance such as acquisitions and operational performance.
+- (i) Vote at all UK company meetings and all overseas company meetings where practical to do so. - (ii) Seek to develop a long-term relationship and an understanding of mutual objectives and concerns with the companies in which we invest. - (iii) Meet regularly with those companies to discuss corporate strategy and objectives, and to make an assessment of management performance. - (iv) Have processes in place to ensure access to accurate information regarding companies in which we invest, including the approach to corporate governance adopted by the company. - (v) Intervene when a company fails to meet expectations in terms of traditional governance inputs (such as board structures) but also the outputs of governance such as acquisitions and operational performance.